solita/azure-functions-blob-backup/readme.md

-# Azure Function for Blob backups
+# Azure Function for Blob snapshots

 A fairly simple node.js Azure Function for snapshotting all files/blobs periodically in given containers within a Storage Account